his Queso Fundido recipe post is sponsored by Real California Milk but the content and opinions expressed here are my own.

 - Turn on oven broiler.
 Place poblano peppers on cookie sheet and put under broiler for about 5 minutes or until black and blistered.
 Let cool, then dice.

-- Divide the cheese into thirds and the sausage in half.
+- Grate the cheese and combine in a bowl.
+Divide the cheese into thirds and the sausage in half.
 In an 8 or 9-inch cast iron skillet, layer 1/3 of the cheese, 1/2 the sausage.
 Repeat and top with the remaining cheese.

 - Bake in oven 4-5 minutes or until cheese is melted and starting to bubble.
 Keep an eye on it!
 Remove from oven before the cheese starts to brown.

 - Immediately after removing from oven, fold in 1/4 cup milk and stir gently until cheese is blended and smooth.
 You want to do this quickly.
 Top with chopped peppers, diced tomatoes and cilantro.
-Serve immediately with tortilla chips for dipping.
+Serve immediately with warm tortillas or chips for dipping.